junxit/us-congress-bills-111/metadata.md

 - 2009-09-16 — Mr. Ellsworth moved to suspend the rules and pass the bill.
 - 2009-09-16 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H9591-9592)
 - 2009-09-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H9591-9592)
+- 2009-09-17 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.